 noting

-a) that the Geneva Plan of Action adopted by WSIS identifies indicators and appropriate reference points, including community connectivity indicators, as elements for the follow-up and evaluation thereof;
+a) that the Geneva Plan of Action adopted by WSIS identifies indicators and appropriate reference points, including indicators of ICT access and use, as elements for the follow-up and evaluation thereof;

 b) that the single ICT Development Index (IDI) was developed by ITU-D and has been published annually since 2009;

-c) that Resolution 8 (Rev. Hyderabad, 2010) instructs the Director of BDT to establish and collect community connectivity indicators and to participate in the establishment of core indicators to measure efforts to build the information society and, by doing so, to illustrate the scale of the digital divide,
+c) that Resolution 8 (Rev. Hyderabad, 2010) instructs the Director of BDT, among other actions, to prepare and compile community connectivity indicators and to participate in the establishment of core indicators to measure efforts to build the information society and, by doing so, to illustrate the scale of the digital divide and efforts made by developing countries to reduce it,

+resolves

+a) that the ITU, as a specialized agency of the United Nations, should spearhead the tasks of compiling information and statistical data on telecommunications/ICTs; data for evaluating ICT trends; and for measuring impact in narrowing the digital divide, showing to the extent possible, impact on matters related to gender, persons with disabilities, and the different social sectors, as well as social inclusion, as a result of access in the areas of education, health, and e-government, etc., including their influence on the development and quality of life of all persons, highlighting their contribution to progress and sustainable development;

+b) that the ITU should strengthen its coordination with other relevant international organizations involved in the collection of ICT data and establish a standardized set of indicators through the Partnership for Measuring ICT for Development improving its availability and quality of ICT data and indicators favoring the development of strategies and national, regional and international public policy,

 resolves to instruct the Secretary-General and the Director of the Telecommunication Development Bureau

+1 to take the measures necessary to enable the ITU carry out the tasks described in resolves a and b above;

-to continue, if justified, to promote the adoption of measures necessary to ensure that community connectivity indicators are taken into account in regional and world meetings convened for the purpose of evaluating and following up the Geneva Plan of Action and Tunis Agenda,
+2 to continue to promote the adoption of measures necessary to ensure that indicators of community connectivity and ICT access and use are taken into account in regional and world meetings convened for the purpose of evaluating and following up the Geneva Plan of Action and Tunis Agenda, also considering the WSIS+10 Statement on the Implementation of WSIS Outcomes and the emergence of new challenges in achieving the development of an inclusive Information Society in the wider context of the Post-2015 Development Agenda;

+3 to ensure that the projects, although with highly different goals and scopes, take account of the data, indicators and indices for measuring ICTs for their comparative analysis and measurement of their results,

 instructs the Director of the Telecommunication Development Bureau

-1 to continue to promote the adoption of ITU statistics, and to publish them regularly;
+1 to continue to promote the adoption of the ICT statistics of the ITU, and to publish them regularly;

 2 to promote the activities required to define and adopt new indicators for the purpose of measuring the real impact of ICTs on countries' development;

+3 to promote efforts to disseminate the internationally agreed ICT methodologies and indicators;

-3 in order to give full effect to Resolution 8 (Rev. Hyderabad, 2010), to continue convening a seminar for Member States and experts to develop existing indicators and systematically review their methodologies, commencing this review in accordance with Resolution 8 (Rev. Hyderabad, 2010), and, as appropriate, to formulate any other indicators that may be required;
+4 in order to give full effect to Resolution 8 (Rev. Dubai, 2014), to maintain a group of experts on ICT indicators and statistics so that Member States develop existing indicators and systematically review their methodologies and definitions, commencing this review in accordance with Resolution 8 (Rev. Dubai, 2014), and, as appropriate, to formulate any other ICT indicators that may be required;